cromozooom/responsive-email/README.md

 ## WORKFLOW

-1. Try to drink a coffee, while the pictures are uploading to the server, *coffee is optional :)*
+1. Drink a coffee, while the pictures are uploading to the server, *coffee is optional :)*

 2. [![Download solopX Responsive Email](https://img.shields.io/badge/download%20soloPX%20responsive%20email-v0.0-brightgreen.svg)](https://github.com/cromozooom/responsive-email/archive/master.zip) and Unzip on your computer.
 You will find this: